 Quick Update: Added Earthen Scales, Tar Creeper, and Primordial Drake.

 What is the Jade Golem Mechanic?

 You are looking for your ramp cards to start building your mana towards the late game.
 Innervate, Wild Growth, and Jade Blossom are your targets.
 I probably wouldn’t keep Jade Idol because it isn’t doing you a ton of favors in the early game.
-Living Roots and Wrath are important keeps against all of the aggro floating around.
-People are going to tend to want to pressure your deck, but if you know you’re in for a slower battle you should consider keeping Nourish, Azure Drake, or even Gadgetzan Auctioneer if you already have ramp cards in your hand.
+Wrath can be an important keep against aggressive decks.
+People are going to tend to want to pressure your deck, but if you know you’re in for a slower battle you should consider keeping Nourish or even Gadgetzan Auctioneer if you already have ramp cards in your hand.

-Jade Behemoth and Ancient of War can be your saviors against aggro decks which is why it’s so important ramp early.
+Jade Behemoth and Primordial Drake can be your saviors against aggro decks which is why it’s so important ramp early.
 If you have the option to save an Innervate for one of these cards against aggro then it’s best to take it.

 Once you start hitting the later turns this is when the deck starts really getting powerful.
 You can start cycling with Jade Idol and Gadgetzan Auctioneer, you’ll be able to have turns where you drop multiple Jade Golems on the board, and Nourish will help replenish your hand if you end up having to top deck (this is especially great when combined with Fandral Staghelm).

 - Fandral Staghelm – I would absolutely craft Fandral.
-The second Auctioneer or Feral Rage can work, you can also try Emperor Thaurissan.
+Same replacements as above.

 Gadgetzan Auctioneer is obviously great with all of your spells for chaining draws together.
 He can be especially good when you’ve got a few Jade Idol cards in your deck and you can start pumping out the Golems.